OdegiChristine/alx-airbnb-database/database-adv-script/index_performance.md

 Without indexes, PostgreSQL may perform a sequential scan, which checks every row, and is slow for large tables.
 With proper indexing, it can do an index scan, which jumps directly to relevant rows, thus much faster.

-## Performance Obersvation: Before vs After Indexing
+## Performance Observation: Before vs After Indexing

 **Before Indexing**
 ![Before indexing](/assets/Before_indexing.png)